Lily-714/Lily-714/README.md

 - 🌱 I’m currently learning c language
 - 💞️ I’m looking to collaborate on any project
 - 😄 Pronouns: lils
-- ⚡ Fun fact: I can win a sleeping competition easi;y
+- ⚡ Fun fact: I can win a sleeping competition easily

 <!---
 Lily-714/Lily-714 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.